 Since our inception, we have not generated any revenue from product sales and we have incurred significant operating losses and negative cash flows from operations.
 We anticipate that we will continue to incur net losses for the foreseeable future.
-We do not have any products that have achieved regulatory marketing approval and we do not expect to generate revenue from sales of any product candidates for several years, if ever.
+We do not have any drug-device combination products that have achieved regulatory marketing approval and we do not expect to generate revenue from sales of any drug-device combination product candidates for several years, if ever.
+While we are actively, in parallel to our clinical efforts, exploring commercialization of our FDA-cleared RenovoCath delivery system on a standalone basis, which could generate revenues over the nearer term, our plans in this regard may not lead to meaningful revenue generation or cash liquidity for us over the next 12 months, if at all.